mantidproject/mantid/docs/source/algorithms/RemoveBackground-v1.rst

 Errors of the background workspace are currently ignored and their value is calculated as the square root of correspondent background signal.

+**NOTE:** If background is a single value workspace with zero signal and error, and property *NullifyNegativeValues* is set to True, the algorithm can be used to remove negative signal values and estimate errors during removal.

 Proof of concept background removal algorithm::

   from mantid.simpleapi import *